nats-io/nats-architecture-and-design/adr/ADR-44.md

 Servers would advertise their supported API level in `jsz`, `varz` and `$JS.API.INFO`.
 It should also be logged at JetStream startup.

+## When to increment API Level

+Generally when adding any new feature/field to the `StreamConfig` or `ConsumerConfig`.
+Especially when the field was set by a user and the asset should be loaded in offline mode when the feature is not supported by the server.

+If a new feature is added, the API level only needs to be incremented if another feature planned for the same release didn't already increment the API level.
+Meaning if multiple new features are added within the same release cycle, the API level only needs to be incremented once and not for every new feature.

 # Server-set metadata

 We'll store current server and asset related information in the existing `metadata` field allowing us to expand this in